Open this section in incognito mode

 Try to avoid conflict, leave the room and call the emergency number “102".

-Give a danger signal to neighbors, friends or loved ones if you are unable to notify the police on your own.
+Give a danger signal to neighbors, friends or loved ones if you are not able to notify the police in person.

-Record all manifestations of violence: photos of bruises and abraisions, threatening messages, recordings of telephone conversations, medical certificates, etc.
+Record all manifestations of violence: photos of bruises and abrasions, messages with threats, records of telephone conversations, medical certificates, etc.

 Call the emergency number “102” and report the situation.

-Inform people you trust (neighbors, close relatives and friends) about your condition and future intentions.
+Inform the people you trust (neighbors, close relatives and friends) about your condition and further intentions.

-Keep copies of important documents with you and keep their originals in a safe place.
+Keep copies of important documents with you and their originals in a safe place.

-Inform the person you trust about the time and place of the meeting when you plan to see the abuser, make an appointment in a crowded place and / or in the area of CCTV cameras (in shops, entertainment venues, near government agencies).
+Inform the time and place of the meeting to the person you trust when you plan to see the abuser, schedule the meeting in a crowded place and/or in the area of the range of CCTV cameras (in shops, entertainment establishments, near government institutions).

 Remember!
 The main rule of a safe hiding place is SECRECY (only people you trust should know about such a place)

-If you feel depressed, anxious, or desperate, call someone who can support you (psychologist, social worker, friends, or parents).
+If you feel depressed, worried, or desperate, call someone who can support you (a psychologist, social worker, friends, or parents).

 If there are children in the family